rkillickdev/the-coffee-run/README.md

 In reality there would need to be time boundaries for when the app could be used or perhaps some code written to inform the user that if their order is placed after 6pm, pickup time is 7am the next day.
 But for the purpose of this project, I wanted to make ordering available at any time of day so the full functionality of the app can be experienced without limitation.

+**10.**  Prep Time Calculation

-**10.** During testing I realised that estimated prep time was not being calculated correctly, based on the number of recent orders.
+During testing I realised that estimated prep time was not being calculated correctly, based on the number of recent orders.
 I traced this to the get_recent function and realised when comparing the current and past, only time was being taken into account.
 I therefore amended this function to also iterate over order date as shown in the code below:

 ```python
 for order, date, time in zip(drinks, order_dates, order_times):